jadecobra/python_tdd_exercises/source/data_structures/dictionaries.rst

           ]
       )

-the test passes.
-I make a TODO list with the names that do not have double underscores (__)
+the test passes and I move the terminal back to the bottom.
+I copy the names that do not have double underscores (__) to make a TODO list for the next set of tests

 .. code-block:: python